Zoom

 University of Helsinki’s On-Prem Zoom

-• servers in the EU, in which case
+• Servers in the EU, meaning that

-• data remains within the EU
+• The data remain in the EU

-• GDPR is taken into account
+• The GDPR is taken into account

 Zoom

-• servers in the USA
+• Servers in the USA

 • beyond the scope of EU legislation

-Cloud recording
+Cloud storage

 University of Helsinki’s On-Prem Zoom